2021 Program Dates: June 3 - July 2, 2021

-The application for the Summer Scholars program is now closed and will reopen in October 2020.
+The application for the Summer Scholars program is now open!
+Application deadline is February 1, 2021.

-For more than twenty five years, Summer Scholars participants have been preparing for the challenges and rewards of medical school.
+For more than 25 years, Summer Scholars participants have been preparing for the challenges and rewards of medical school.
 Twenty-four applicants are selected each year to participate in this rigorous five-week program designed to give you an intensive and realistic introduction to the first-year curriculum at the Heritage College.

 Although you won’t receive academic credit for this program, you will be evaluated by medical school faculty based on your class participation, test performance, general attitude and an assessment of your potential for success in the medical curriculum.

-During your five weeks at the Heritage College, you will:
+During your four weeks online with the Heritage College, you will:

-- become familiar with problem-based learning using case studies, small group discussions, lectures, labs, independent study, use of computers and pre-clinical observations
+- Become familiar with problem-based learning using case studies, small-group discussions, lectures and independent study

-You will also take part in individual and group sessions where you’ll learn practical tips on admission and financial aid procedures vital to prospective medical students.
-And special assistance is available to you if you’re ready to begin the application process.
+You will also take part in group sessions, where you’ll learn practical tips on admission and financial aid procedures vital to prospective medical students.
+Special assistance is available to you if you’re ready to begin the application process.

 Program Eligibility and Selection